 Cinque Terre Walk Write a review

 The “Cinque Terre” refers to the five fishing villages along the Ligurian Coast between Genoa and La Spezia.
 Now a protected UNESCO World Heritage site, they are part of the Italian Riviera and one of the highlights of our 6-day trip.
-We also visit the beautiful historical port of Portovenere and end our trip in the chic resort town of Santa Margherita Ligure, near Portofino.
+We also visit the beautiful historical port of Portovenere and end our trip in the elegant resort town of Santa Margherita Ligure, near Portofino.
 We walk along dramatic cliffs, steeply terraced vineyards, and through colorful fishing villages.
 The seafood is excellent, the region is the birthplace of pesto and focaccia, and Ligurian wines are white, light, and delicious.

 Cinque Terre Walk itinerary

-Today we say farewell to Monterosso and hike to Portovenere, starting from Riomaggiore, the last of the Cinque Terre villages.
-Our walk takes us past a medieval church, through scented pine forests, and finally down past the Genovese fortress that protected Portovenere from marauding corsair pirates and their rival naval republic, Pisa.
+Bid farewell to Monterosso this morning and hike to Portovenere, starting from Riomaggiore, the last of the Cinque Terre villages.
+Our walk takes us past a medieval church, through scented pine forests, and finally down past the Genovese fortress that protected Portovenere from marauding corsair pirates and its rival naval republic, Pisa.
 Dramatic cliffs plunge into the blue waters of the Mediterranean in a setting so beautiful that Byron, Shelly, and D.H.
 Lawrence fell to its charms.
-You will have time to meander through the village’s narrow pedestrian streets before a private van transfer to La Spezia where we catch the train north to the bustling town of Santa Margherita Ligure.
+You will have time to meander through the village’s narrow pedestrian streets before a private van transfer to La Spezia, where we catch the train north to the bustling town of Santa Margherita Ligure.
 About 60 kilometers north of La Spezia, Santa Margherita is an elegant coastal town whose waterfront promenade is lined with regal villas and grand “Belle Epoque” period hotels.
 The Hotel Jolanda is our home for the last two nights.
 One of our favorite restaurants awaits us this evening.
 Overnight Santa Margherita Ligure.
 Hotel, breakfast and dinner included.

 A short train ride (4 minutes!) through a long tunnel takes us to the lovely seaside town of Camogli.
-Once a loyal supporter of the Genoese Republic and home to their navy, it is now famous for its delightfully painted houses.
-Their colorful façades often feature masterly “trompe l’oeil” decor.
+Once a loyal supporter of the Genoese Republic and home to itsnavy, this little town is now famous for its delightfully painted houses.
+Their colorful façades feature masterly “trompe l’oeil” decor.
 Our path takes us up to the church of San Rocco and then along a breathtaking route that offers magnificent views along the northern Ligurian coast as it curves west and heads for France.
 We eventually descend to the 12th century Abbey of San Fruttuoso, nestled below us in a glittering blue bay.
 Head down for a refreshing swim followed by lunch at a tiny seaside restaurant, then take the 3 pm ferry to Portofino.
 Hardcore hikers can continue to Portofino on foot, where they can relax and admire the super yachts before heading back to Santa Margherita by the private motor yacht (weather permitting) that we provide.
 Overnight Santa Margherita Ligure.
 Hotel, breakfast and dinner included.

 The tour ends after breakfast this morning.
 Independent departure from the hotel to the train station, a short walk or taxi ride from the hotel.
 Santa Margherita is well connected by rail with the rest of Italy, and an easy train ride to the airports of Pisa, Milan or Genoa.
 Breakfast included.